 Over a decade of research in social psychology indicates that learning mindsets play a role in students’ persistence and achievement; these mindsets are not fixed, but are shaped by messages students receive from society, from daily interactions and observations, and from their experiences in school.
 The Student Experience Project (SEP) is a national effort to foster a positive learning environment in the classroom and increase a student’s likelihood of persevering through academic challenges to graduation.
 Data from the SEP collected in 2020 - 2021 demonstrates that when student experiences in the classroom improve over the course of the term, their likelihood of earning an A or B in the course increased, and their likelihood of earning a D, F, or W (formally withdrawing from the course) decreased.

-The Office of Undergraduate Education (OUE) and the Center for Educational Innovation (CEI) launched the Student Experience Project (SEP) Communities of Practice centered on student belonging and engagement as a tool to boost student success and learning for Fall 2025.
-Those participating in the Community of Practice collaborate with peers on campus to implement evidence-based teaching practices designed to improve the student experience in the classroom.
+The Office of Undergraduate Education (OUE) and the Center for Educational Innovation (CEI) launched the Student Experience Project (SEP) Communities of Practice centered on student belonging and engagement as a tool to boost student success and learning for Fall 2025 and are thrilled to make the cohort experience available again in Fall 2026.
+This community of practice empowers educators with evidence-based teaching practices designed to improve the student experience in the classroom and peer support.
+Hear directly from past SEP Participants.

-The first cohort will include faculty teaching courses in Fall 2025, with an initial meeting in May, an August kick-off, and regular connection throughout Fall semester totaling approximately 5 hours per month and an option to continue through Spring semester
+The cohort will include instructors teaching courses in Fall 2026, with an initial meeting in May, an August kick-off, and regular connection throughout Fall semester totaling approximately 5 hours per month and an option to continue through Spring semester

 SEP asks cohort members to attend two meetings per month, one workshop and one small group communities of practice meeting during the fall with fellow faculty, to share ideas, learn from one another, and discuss the challenges they encounter in the classroom.
-Paired with real-time feedback from students, faculty will be able to implement the strategies and skills they learn during the semester.
+Paired with real-time feedback from students through structured surveys, faculty will be able to implement the strategies and skills they learn during the semester.

-Schedule for Fall 2025 Student Experience Project (SEP) Program
+Schedule for Fall 2026 U of M Twin Cities Student Experience Project (SEP) Program

 What is the commitment?
 Fall semester (approx 5 hours per month)